xundeng99/xundeng99.github.io/aboutme.md

 ---
 layout: page
-title: More about me
-subtitle: Do you want to know a little bit more about me?
+title: Why not know a little bit more about me?
 ---

-I am born in 1999 and my zodiac animal is Rabbit!
+I was born in 1999 and my zodiac animal is Rabbit!

 ### My favorite artist
 [Zao Wou-Ki](https://en.wikipedia.org/wiki/Zao_Wou-Ki)